Chart Color Schemes

 Health

-Health performance in Iluka is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health performance in Iluka is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Iluka faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is extremely low at approximately 44% of the total population (~858 people), compared to 51.9% in Regional NSW and the national average of 55.7%.
+Iluka faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
+Private health cover is extremely low, at approximately 44% of the total population (around 802 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

-The most common medical conditions are arthritis (impacting 15.9% of residents) and mental health issues (affecting 8.4%).
-However, 51.4% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-Iluka has 45.5% of its residents aged 65 and over (884 people), higher than the 23.4% in Regional NSW.
-Health outcomes among seniors present some challenges, with national rankings even higher than those for the general population.
+The most prevalent medical conditions are arthritis (affecting 15.9% of residents) and mental health issues (8.4%).
+Conversely, 51.4% of residents report no medical ailments, compared to 63.3% in Regional NSW.
+Working-age population health is notably challenged by high chronic condition rates.
+Iluka has a higher proportion of seniors, with 46.6% of residents aged 65 and over (846 people), compared to 23.4% in Regional NSW.
+Senior health outcomes present challenges, ranking even higher than the general population nationally.

 Frequently Asked Questions - Health